yuelinn/list-of-resources/README.md

-# list_of_datasets
+# List of Datasets & Conferences
-List of datasets for machine learning
+List of datasets for AgriTech & Robotics

 Collaborations (forks, pull requests, etc) are extremely welcomed.